EyeSeeTea/dob-formatting-age-calculation-capture-plugin/README.md

 NOTE: Disabling and hiding fields is not supported by the Plugin API at the moment - it should be handled with program rules

 - If it is invalid, it marks the field with an error.
-- If it is valid, calculates and sets the `age` field.
+- If it is valid, calculates and sets the `age` and `ageInMonths` fields.

 A Date of Birth is considered valid if it is a valid date with the format `YYYY-MM-DD` or `YYYYMMDD` and is not in the future.
 If the Date of Birth is entered as `YYYYMMDD` it is reformatted as `YYYY-MM-DD` for consistency.